Robotics-Society-PEC/Autonomous-Drone-RPI-Aruco/Readme.md

  sudo apt install libcblas-dev libhdf5-dev libhdf5-serial-dev libatlas-base-dev libjasper-dev
  ```

+## Important Points to note
+- The failsafe inside teensy is disabled

 ## Tasks

 - [X] get altitude from Raspberry pi to teensy(i2c)(needs to be used)